Rock-Village.com

 Many of the walks brought us through woods to either the coast or to tidal rivers.

 At Ovens Mouth Preserve, there is a farm at the trailhead.
 On the other side of a fairly large corral is a farmhouse, and they have a dog.
 Anne said "That dog noticed us and is coming over."
 Paul said "He couldn't see us from way over there."
-He might not have been able to see us, but he was a bloodhound and at least smelled us, and did indeed come over to say and take opportunity to go on some of the walk with us.
+He might not have been able to see us, but he was a bloodhound and at least smelled us, and did indeed come over to say hello and take opportunity to go on some of the walk with us.
 You can see him in this picture of Anne, shortly before he decided we weren't going the direction he wanted to go in.

 (Notice my nice hat.
 Neither of us had remembered to bring a hat, so we ended up buying some at the Botanical Garden.)